saad-hu/project-tic-tac-toe/README.md

 ![image4](/images/tic-tac-toe-mob-1.png)

 ## Description and Outcome
 This is a multiplayer game of Tic Tac Toe.
 In this project, I learned how to use Module Pattern and Factory Functions.
 The gameboard is an object, created using Module Pattern.
 Each player, is a dynamically created object.
-These player objects are created using a Factory Function when the game is started.
+These player objects are created using a Factory Function after the players enter their info and start the game.

 Build using vanilla JavaScript, CSS and HTML.